Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 A java-based plugin framework for Teamspeak 3 servers.

 ## Features
+- Plugin API to add more features to your Teamspeak server
+- Plugin cross-talk
+- Reconnect strategies
+- Easy plugin development
 - Setup wizard for easy-to-use installation
 - Detailed log files and console output
-- Plugin API to add more features to your Teamspeak server

 ## Getting Started